philippe/FrogCMS/readme.txt

 ## About

 Frog CMS began as migration of Radiant CMS from Ruby-on-Rails to PHP.
-This product has been made available under the terms of the GNU GPL version 3.
+This product has been made available under the terms of the GNU GPL version 3 with a special exception for plugins.
+Please see exception.txt for more details.

 Please read the license.txt for the exact license details.